Asher 'like a zombie', witness says

 Dyson said their relationship had been "full-on" from the start, but he was aware of Asher's bi-polar.
 "She was really aware of her condition."

 The relationship was tumultuous, he said.
 "She thought I was cheating on her.
 But she was actually the flirt."
 He also described how Asher was impulsive and could be emotional.

-The couple had moved in together 10 weeks before Asher disappeared, and the relationship ended badly when he found out she was sleeping with her boyfriend.
+The couple had moved in together 10 weeks before Asher disappeared, and the relationship ended badly when he found out she was sleeping with the other man.

 "Before I left," he said, "I made a bonfire out the back to burn personal things.
 I did this to upset her."